Meru Peak: Shark's Fin route

-This 1400m route to Meru Central follows North East Pillar, over the "Shark's Fin", a massive granite feature on the northeast face variously described as a "prow", "blade" or "nose".
+This 1400m route to Meru Central follows the North East Pillar, over the "Shark's Fin", a massive granite feature on the northeast face variously described as a "prow", "blade" or "nose".
 Its exceptional difficulty is exacerbated by the fact that its most technical rock climbing is near the top, meaning that heavy gear needs to be carried almost all the way.
-It had been described as "one of the most attempted and most coveted lines in the entire Himalaya" and "one of the last remaining challenges of big wall mountaineering."
+It has been described as "one of the most attempted and most coveted lines in the entire Himalaya" and "one of the last remaining challenges of big wall mountaineering."

 The route begins after a two-day approach, a 700m snow slope and a rock ramp.
-Next, is a steep, overhanging wall nicknamed the "Indian Ocean Wall" climbed with aid techniques up to A4 difficulty.
+Next is a steep, overhanging wall nicknamed the "Indian Ocean Wall", climbed with aid techniques up to A4 difficulty.
 This is followed by the "Crystal Pitch", an overhanging and exposed section of aid climbing.
 The last section combines mixed and aid climbing.